 Is the journey available in languages other than English?

-The reading journey will only be available in English for the 2020–21 cohort.
+The reading journey is currently only available in English.
 Our hope is to offer it in other languages in the future.

 Can I invite a friend to join me?